-Disciplinary Policy and Guidance
+Disciplinary Procedure (staff)

 Academic Misconduct Policy

+Dignity and Respect at Work Policy

 Safeguarding Policy and Code of Practice

 Whistleblowing Policy

 The Concordat to Support Research Integrity

 The UK Research Integrity Office's (UKRIO)

 42. Code of Practice for Research has been designed to encourage good conduct in research

 and help prevent misconduct, to assist organisations and researchers to conduct research of the

 highest quality.
 It provides general principles and standards for good practice in research,

 applicable to both individual researchers and to organisations that carry out, fund, host or are

-Research Misconduct Policy Version: 5.0 (December 2024)
+Research Misconduct Policy

+Version: 5.0 (December 2024)

 Owner: PVC (Research & Knowledge Exchange)

 Page 9 of 10

 otherwise involved in research.